vaidehi2000/dataStructures/README.md

 ## Resources
 [Open Data Structures](http://opendatastructures.org/)

-If you found this helpful or learned something today and want to thank me, consider buying me a cup of copy.
+If you found this helpful or learned something today and want to thank me, consider buying me a cup of coffee.
 >  + [PayPal](https://paypal.me/ashishkrishan1995/2)

 ## Authors